Get involved

 Long Covid & My Brother-in-Law

 This is the seventh of a series of posts on Long COVID by David Brasure.
-See parts 1, 2, 3, 4, 5, 6, and 8.
+See parts 1, 2, 3, 4, 5, 6, 8, and 9.
 I was talking to my brother-in-law the other day about something completely unrelated.
 Long COVID came up.
 He’d heard the term, but didn’t really know what it meant.
-I gave … Continued
+I … Continued

 Fresh Air Saved Lives in 1918.
 We Sealed COVID In.

 This is the sixth of a series of posts on Long COVID by David Brasure.
-See parts 1, 2, 3, 4, 5, 7, and 8.
+See parts 1, 2, 3, 4, 5, 7, 8, and 9.
 In 1918, doctors did something obvious.
 They opened the windows.
 They dragged beds outside.
 Set up tents.
 Let people breathe.
-That’s what saved lives during the deadliest pandemic in modern … Continued
+That’s what saved lives during the deadliest pandemic in … Continued